What are the 46 highest Adirondack mountains?

 Here’s the Answer to What Are The 46 Highest Adirondack Mountains

-The first list is the original 46 highest Adirondack peaks, and these are the ones that you must climb to become an ADK 46er and earn your patch.
+The first list is the original 46 highest Adirondack peaks, which you must climb to become an ADK 46er and earn your patch.

 The ADK Forty-sixers take tradition over accuracy.